SciGA: A Comprehensive Dataset for Designing Graphical Abstracts in Academic Papers: Experiments

-\nbf{Intra-GA Recommendation} We compare four different approaches: (i) an abstract-to-caption lexical matching-based method (Abs2Cap), (ii) a GA/non-GA binary classification-based method (GA-BC), (iii) an abstract-to-figure retrieval-based method (Abs2Fig), and (iv) an abstract-to-figure retrieval-based method that incorporates figure captions (Abs2Fig w/cap).
-The backbone models and details are described in \cref{sec:04_experiments:benchmark-methods}.
-All models are evaluated using R@$k$, Mean Reciprocal Rank (MRR), and CAR@5.
-The CAR@5 metric is measured both by its average value and by the proportion of cases where it exceeds 0.5.
+We compare four different approaches: (i) an abstract-to-caption lexical matching-based method (Abs2Cap), (ii) a GA/non-GA binary classification-based method (GA-binCl), (iii) an abstract-to-figure retrieval-based method (Abs2Fig), and (iv) an abstract-to-figure retrieval-based method that incorporates figure captions (Abs2Fig w/cap).
+The backbone models and details are described in \cref{sec:experiments:benchmark-methods}.
+All models are evaluated using R@$k$ ($k = 1, 2, 3$), MRR, nDCG@5, and CAR@5.
+CAR@5 is reported as its mean and the proportion of queries exceeding 0.5.